One of the things that confuses people the most when talking about .NET is understanding the different types of .NET that exist.

 .NET Framework is the original implementation of .NET released by Microsoft in 2002, primarily for developing desktop and web applications on Windows.

-The implementation of .NET Framework includes a virtual machine, the CLR, which runs applications in a controlled execution environment.
+The implementation of .NET Framework includes a virtual machine, the CLR, that runs applications in a controlled runtime environment.

 Additionally, it includes a large number of libraries, data access (ADO.NET), web services (WCF), web application development (ASP.NET), and desktop applications (WinForms, WPF).